AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/summary/2015-01-01-questionnaire-summary-introtext.md

 ## What's next?

-Here are the things you need to do to start your business.
+You will need to do the following things to start your business.